-- Ground resources will maintain consistent communication with aerial supervision to maximize the safety, effectiveness, and efficiency of aerial operations. - Relief aerial supervision should be ordered for sustained operations to ensure continuous coverage over an incident. - Personnel who are performing aerial reconnaissance and detection will not perform aerial supervision duties unless they are fully qualified as an ATGS. - ATGS aircraft must meet the aircraft/avionics typing requirements listed in the IASG and the pilot must be carded to perform the air tactical mission.
+- Ground resources will maintain consistent communication on assigned air to ground frequencies with aerial supervision to maximize the safety, effectiveness, and efficiency of aerial operations. - Relief aerial supervision should be ordered for sustained operations to ensure continuous coverage over an incident. - Personnel who are performing aerial reconnaissance and detection will not perform aerial supervision duties unless they are fully qualified as an ATGS. - ATGS aircraft must meet the aircraft/avionics typing requirements listed in the IASG and the pilot must be carded to perform the air tactical mission.
 Rotor-wing pilots are not required to be carded for air tactical missions.